gbermudez2/Reverse-Shell-Detection-Homelab/README.md

 - Deepened understanding of SIEM, SIEM programs, and SIEM functions via practical application.
 - Proficiency in analyzing logs and alert information.
 - Enhanced knowledge of network protocols and security vulnerabilities regarding possible reverse shell activity.
+- Ability to navigate and generate a simple payload using Metasploit.
 - Gained insightful knowledge into possible phishing goals used by adversaries.

 ### Tools Used